varnish/varnish-wiki/source/start/general_resources.rst

 -  `Scaling Django to 8 Billion Page Views, 2013.09 (disqus)`_
 -  `Global Varnish Cluster with GeoDNS`_

--  `How to build your own CDN using BIND, GeoIP, Nginx, and Varnish, 2010.07`_

 -  `Ultra-Performant Dynamic Websites with Varnish - Lidl.de, 2012.01`_
 -  `Realtime stats from Varnish, 2013.02`_